Flame Resistant

 Arc Suit

 One industry that requires a level of PPE is Oil & Gas.
 This industry includes exploration, drilling, refinement, chemical, and field services.
-FR PPE is required in some capacity here as there is a chance of a flame moving rapidly through a fuel source without creating blast pressure.
-This fuel source could include oil, refined gasoline and natural gas.
-While NFPA 2112 establishes the garment standard protecting against flash fire, NFPA 2113 focuses on how employers or individuals would choose the proper garments for their environment.
+FR PPE is needed here because a flame could move quickly through a fuel source without creating blast pressure.
+This fuel source could include oil, refined gasoline, and natural gas.
+NFPA 2112 sets the standard for clothing that protects against flash fire.
+NFPA 2113 focuses on how employers and employees should choose the right clothes for their work environment.

 Another industry where FR PPE is heavily used is the Electric Utility industry.
-This industry has workers that work in the generation, transmission, distribution and metering of electric power.
-The potential for arc flash hazards leave these workers exposed.
-NFPA 70E requires clothing for any potential exposure above 1.2 cal / cm2, which equals the onset of a second degree burn.
-Other employee roles in this industry include electricians, operators and maintenance workers.
+This industry has workers that work in the generation, transmission, distribution, and metering of electric power.
+The potential for arc flash hazards leaves these workers exposed.
+NFPA 70E requires clothing for any potential exposure above 1.2 cal / cm2, which equals the start of a second-degree burn.
+Other employee roles in this industry include electricians, operators, and maintenance workers.

-Now that you have a better understanding of what flame resistant PPE is, can you identify these kinds of items in your uniform program?
+Now that you know what flame resistant PPE is, can you find these items in your uniform program?
 If you’ve completed your Hazard Assessment, have you identified the right flame resistant clothing for your program?
 Let us know if there is anything we can do to help you set up the right uniform program to keep your employees safe.

 Topics: Flame Resistant